bridge-core/bridge-core.github.io/content/creations/sonic/index.md

 ---
-title: 'Minecraft: Sonic the Hedhehog'
+title: 'Minecraft: Sonic the Hedgehog'
 image: './main.jpg'
 author: 'gamemode-one'
 excerpt: 'Sonic the Hedgehog races into Minecraft at supersonic speeds!'